Learning in Stackelberg Games with Non-myopic Agents: Applications beyond SSGs

+\begin{remark}[Knowledge of $r$] Of the three problem parameters (discount factor $\gamma$, minimum distance $\Delta$, radius $r$), our algorithm only requires knowledge of the radius $r$.
+If $r$ is unknown, one may run \MultiThreadedFiniteAlg{} with a guess $\hat{r}$ for $r$.
+In this case, the algorithm's performance will be competitive compared to the principal strategies which lie in best response regions with radius at least $\hat{r}$ (which may or may not include a Stackelberg equilibrium strategy). \end{remark}

-\section{Strategic classification}
+\subsection{Strategic classification}

-Next, we address the strategic classification environment of \citet{dong2018}, where a learner collects data from agents that may manipulate their features to obtain a desired classification outcome.
-In the myopic setting, \cite{dong2018} reduce this problem to bandit convex optimization and obtain regret $O(\sqrt{d}T^{3/4})$ via \emph{gradient descent without a gradient} \citep{flaxman2005}.
-Here, we show that this algorithm is inherently robust to the perturbations arising from approximate best responses and apply a simple delay procedure to achieve non-myopic regret $\widetilde{O}(T_\gamma^{1/4} \sqrt{d} T^{3/4})$ for $d$-dimensional feature vectors, compared to $O(\sqrt{d} T^{3/4})$ for the original myopic setting.
+Finally, we address the strategic classification environment of \cite{dong2018}, where a learner collects data from agents that may manipulate their features to obtain a desired classification outcome.
+In the myopic setting, \cite{dong2018} reduce this problem to bandit convex optimization and obtain regret $O(\sqrt{d}T^{3/4})$ via \emph{gradient descent without a gradient} \citep{flaxman2005}, or \textsc{GDwoG}.
+Here, we show that this algorithm is inherently robust to the perturbations arising from approximate best responses and apply a simple delay procedure to achieve non-myopic regret $\widetilde{O}(T_\gamma^{1/4} \sqrt{d} T^{3/4})$ for $d$-dimensional features, compared to $O(\sqrt{d} T^{3/4})$ for the original myopic setting.